MurmurationsNetwork/MurmurationsDocumentation/docs/guides/create-a-profile.md

 There are 3 ways to create and host a Murmurations Profile.

+## 1. Hosted on WordPress

+The [WordPress Node Plugin](https://docs.murmurations.network/developers/wp-node.html) makes it simple to create Profiles for People, Organisations, Groups, Project and Offers and Wants via your WordPress site.
+Just follow the steps in the link above.
+If you're not using Wordpress see options 2 and 3 below - you can create and host Profiles for any other type of website.

-## 1. Hosted by Our Profile Generator
+## 2. Hosted by Our Profile Generator

 ### [Watch the demo video](https://www.loom.com/embed/3bb0548a60cc41e4abcdefd1b6dda41a)